 Dog urine can be a lawn’s worst nightmare.
 This is not a surprise to many dog owners who have seen their once-beautiful yards deteriorate and become marked by the tell-tale signs of urine burn.
 Have you ever wondered why dog urine is so toxic to your yard?

 There is an analogy we use when explaining why dog urine burns a lawn.
 Think of a dog urine spot as evidence your lawn is overweight and has a slow metabolism.
 A burn spot in your lawn is the result of an excessive amount of nitrogen found in dog urine.
 This nitrogen has overwhelmed the soil’s ability to metabolize it into usable growth nutrients.
 Like an overweight person, the soil has consumed too many “calories” without the metabolism to efficiently process them into usable nutrients.

 Dog urine is a type of urea nitrogen fertilizer that your dog applies to your lawn many times a day.
 The urea gets digested by the soil’s bacteria and changed into nitrites.
 The nitrates then feed the lawn.
 If more urea nitrogen is added to the soil than can be digested, it can be toxic to the grass and create a burn spot in the lawn.
-Ironically, the condition is often made worse when commercial fertilizers are applied because most of these fertilizers contain nitrogen.
+Ironically, the condition is often made worse with many commercial fertilizer applications because most of these fertilizers contain nitrogen.
 In essence, the urine and the fertilizers are ganging up on your lawn.